Best Apple iPod alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple iPod alternatives you can buy in 2021.

 The demise of the Apple iPod has opened up the market for other portable music player brands, including Cowon.

-It may not be quite such a budget bargain as its predecessor, but it manages to justify the premium.
 If you want a dedicated music player device, this Cowon should be high on your list – we haven’t heard a better-sounding portable music player at the money.

 Read the full Cowon Plenue D2 review